amerblackbird/ebra/README.md

 ## Overview
 This repository contains two main projects:
 1. **Backend** - A wallet system API that manages user accounts, transactions, and authentication.
+2. **Frontend** - A simple e-commerce store built with Next.js, TypeScript, and Tailwind CSS.

 ## Structure
 ```